RealProgrammersDontUseJavaScript/camlnet/README.md

+# \*\* ON HOLD \*\*
+Currently VirtualBox is not working.
+Every attempt to boot a VM (not just Minix) gives a critical error.
+I've spent hours trying to debug it, to no avail.
+Until I can fix it, or get something else (like QEMU) to work, this project is on hold.

 # An implementation of the Minix TCP stack in OCaml

 A reimplementation of Minix 3.3.0's TCP stack in OCaml, using the OCaml FFI.
 Linked into the inet ELF.